DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 ## Assignment pattern detection report

 `PatternDetectionReport` produces assignment-level outputs for pattern detection so you can trace the signals back to individual assignments.
-It reuses the horizontal and vertical perspectives, but pattern detection always runs within each tagger's individual assignment (all answer tags sharing an `assignment_id`).
+Pattern detection always runs within each tagger's individual assignment (all answer tags sharing an `assignment_id`).
 Only assignment `1205` is emitted in the report.
 In addition to the detected patterns, each assignment row reports what percentage of its timestamped YES/NO tags belong to a detected pattern window, how many tags land inside patterns, the total tags examined, how many answers were tagged in the assignment, and the tagging speed metrics for that assignment.

 The report returns a single entry for every tagger/assignment pair with metadata (`assignment_id`, `comment_id`, `prompt_id`, `timestamp`) plus the